MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/configure-client-access-control-smb-over-quic-preview.md

 > [!IMPORTANT]
 > Windows Insider and Windows Server Insider builds are in PREVIEW.
 This information relates to a prerelease product that may be substantially modified before it's released.
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

-SMB over QUIC Client Access Control (CAC) enables you to restrict which clients can access SMB over QUIC servers, creating an allowlist for trusted devices to connect to the file server.
-CAC gives organizations more protection but doesn't change the authentication used when making the SMB connection, nor does it alter the end user experience.
+SMB over QUIC client access control enables you to restrict which clients can access SMB over QUIC servers, creating an allowlist for trusted devices to connect to the file server.
+Client access control gives organizations more protection but doesn't change the authentication used when making the SMB connection, nor does it alter the end user experience.

-This article explains how to configure SMB over QUIC Client Access Control (CAC) using PowerShell in Windows and Windows Server.
+This article explains how to configure client access control for SMB over QUIC using PowerShell in Windows and Windows Server.

-To learn more about SMB over QUIC, see [SMB over QUIC](../file-server/smb-over-quic.md).
+To learn more about configuring SMB over QUIC, see [SMB over QUIC](../file-server/smb-over-quic.md).

-## How Client Access Control work
+## How client access control works

-SMB over QUIC CAC controls access by making any client trying to access a server require a shared root authority key.
+Client access control controls access by making any client trying to access a server require a shared root authority key.
 The admin issues this certificate to the client and adds the hash to an allowlist maintained by the server.
-When the client tries to connect to the server, the server compares the client certificate info against the allowlist.
+When the client tries to connect to the server, the server compares the client certificate against the allowlist.
 If the certificate is valid, the server certificate creates a TLS 1.3-encrypted tunnel over UDP port 443 and grants the client access to the share.
-SMB over QUIC CAC also supports  certificates with subject alternative names, not just a single subject.
+Client access control also supports certificates with subject alternative names.

 You can also configure SMB over QUIC to block access by revoking certificates or explicitly denying certain devices or users access.
 For example, you can configure SMB over QUIC to block connection requests from non-Microsoft users or unsupported devices that use earlier, less secure SMB dialects.

 ## Prerequisites

-Before you can configure SMB over QUIC CAC, you need an *SMB server* with the following prerequisites.
+Before you can configure client access control, you need an *SMB server* with the following prerequisites.

 - An SMB server running on one of the following operating systems:
   - [Windows Server Insiders build 25977](https://techcommunity.microsoft.com/t5/windows-server-insiders/announcing-windows-server-preview-build-25977/m-p/3958483) or later.
   - [Windows 11 Insider Preview Build 25977 (Canary Channel)](https://blogs.windows.com/windows-insider/2023/10/18/announcing-windows-11-insider-preview-build-25977-canary-channel/) or later.
 - SMB over QUIC enabled and configured on the server.
 To learn how to configure SMB over QUIC, see [SMB over QUIC](../file-server/smb-over-quic.md).
-- If you're using client certificates issues by a different certificate authority (CA) than the server, you need to ensure that the CA is trusted by the server.
+- If you're using client certificates issued by a different certificate authority (CA), you need to ensure that the CA is trusted by the server.
 - Administrative privileges for the SMB server you're configuring.

 You also need an *SMB client* with the following prerequisites.